Roof Leak Detection Services

 What Are the Signs of a Roof Leak?

-If you notice water stains that extend across ceilings or run down walls, the cause is likely a leaky roof.
+Water stains may indicate a roof leak or another source of moisture intrusion.
 Other signs include musty odors in certain rooms, spots on your exterior walls, or bulges in your interior paint.
-It’s important to address these signs immediately to prevent further damage.
+It’s a good idea to have these signs evaluated promptly to determine whether repairs are needed.

 How Often Should I Inspect My Roof?

 We recommend having a professional inspect your roof at least once a year and after any major storm as well as doing visual inspections from the ground yourself every quarter.
-This helps catch potential issues before they become serious.
+This may help identify potential issues before they become more extensive.
 However, if you live in an area with severe weather, more frequent checks may be necessary.

 Can I Inspect My Roof Myself?